Whenever you mention web scraping, you’re guaranteed to get mixed responses.

 If you are scraping a website then you need to ask these questions to determine if its legal or not:

 - Is the data publicly available?
 If the data isn’t hidden behind a login, then the website’s terms and conditions aren’t enforceable, so you can legally scrape the public data.

 - Do you need to create an account and login to access the data?
 If this is the case then you need to examine the terms and conditions you agreed to when you created the account, because by agreeing to them you made them legally enforceable.

 A lot of websites include in their Terms and Conditions (that you agree to when you create an account with their site) that they forbid you to scrape content from their site.
 So as a rule of thumb, you should always assume that logging into a site and scraping is illegal unless you’ve examined their T&Cs.

 That is why at ScraperAPI we forbid our users to scrape data from behind the login.

 So there you go, we’ve discussed all the main issues that determine the legality of your web scraping.
 In the majority of cases we see, what companies want to scrape is perfectly legal.

-However, we always advise them to double-check their plans with these three simple checks:
+However, we always advise them to double-check their plans to ensure they’re conducting both legal and ethical web scraping with these three simple checks: